SoundCodes/droneknobs/README.md

  * For more about the interface of the library go to
  * https://github.com/pAIgn10/MUX74HC4067

-This Panel of Knobs enables osscilators and the control modultaion.
+This Panel of Knobs enables oscillators and the control modulation.

-Cosine wave table is used and the freq rage is 8hz to 8184hz While the controlmodulation is 0 - 127
+Cosine wave table is used and the freq rage is 8hz to 8184hz While the control-modulation is 0 - 127

+Use this Code in Various permutation changing the analog input for oscillators and control modulators.
+3 Nano + Mux, 3 Leonardo + 2 Mux and One Uno along is being used in the Panel.

+Only One Leonardo is sufficient for the design with Mux used as input for mux and get all the potentiometers into one Leonardo.
+Doing that was making the control oscillations clicky and buggy as ATmega32u4 is not able to process 50+ simultaneous oscillators.